 The environmental appraisal of the Ledbury NDP has been undertaken in line with the Environmental Assessment of Plan and Programmes Regulations 2004.
 Stage A of the SEA process involved Scoping and Stage B provides a review and analysis of the NDP.
-Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the Draft Plan itself.
+Stage C involved preparing an Environmental Report and Stage D comprises a formal consultation on both this and the submission Plan itself.

-The Ledbury NDP is now preparing for its Regulation 16 consultation.
+The Ledbury NDP has been through the examination.
 The NDP was concluded to be in general conformity with national planning policy and the strategic policies as set out within the adopted Herefordshire Core Strategy.

 Habitat Regulations Assessment (HRA) screening showed that a full HRA assessment was not required.
-A separate report has been produced outlining this to accompany the draft NDP.
+A separate report has been produced outlining this and accompanied the draft NDP in February 2022.

 On the whole, it is considered that the Ledbury NDP is in general conformity with both national planning policy contained in the National Planning Policy Framework and strategic policies set within the Herefordshire Local Plan (Core Strategy).
-The plan proposes a level of growth which reflects the proportionate growth that is prescribed by strategic policies..
+The plan proposes a level of growth which reflects the proportionate growth that is prescribed by strategic policies.

-Once made (adopted) by Herefordshire Council, the effects of the policies within the Ledbury NPD will be monitored annually via the Council's Annual Monitoring Report (AMR).
+Once made (adopted) by Herefordshire Council, the effects of the policies within the Ledbury NDP will be monitored annually via the Council's Authority Monitoring Report (AMR).